Vice presidency of Mike Pence: 2024 presidential campaign

 On June 5, 2023, Pence filed paperwork and officially launched his bid for the presidency.
 In July, Pence became the first 2024 Republican presidential candidate to visit Ukraine, where he met President Volodymyr Zelenskyy.

 On October 28, 2023, Pence, who had weak fundraising and poll numbers, withdrew from the race.
 Much of his campaigning had taken place in Iowa.
 On March 15, 2024, Pence announced that he would not endorse Trump, nor would he support Biden in the 2024 presidential election.
 Pence did not attend the 2024 Republican National Convention.
 On August 9, 2024, Pence reiterated that he would not endorse Trump, nor would he support Kamala Harris after Biden withdrew from the race.

+Awards

+Pence was the 2025 recipient of the Profile in Courage Award from the John F. Kennedy Presidential Library and Museum.

+Books authored

+Pence has authored three books since leaving the vice presidency in 2021: memoir So Help Me God (2022), life advice book Go Home for Dinner: Advice on How Faith Makes a Family and Family Makes a Life (2023), and political manifesto What Conservatives Believe: Rediscovering the Conservative Conscience (2026).